 Even if you’ve never had an ultrasound before chances are good that you know what it is.
-This painless, non-invasive test is one of the best ways for our OBGYNs to be able to see inside the vagina and abdomen to make sure that everything is healthy and that there aren’t any issues.
+A sonogram and anultrasound are the same thing.
+This painless, non-invasive test is one of the best ways for our OBGYNs to be able to see your pelvic organs.

 In some cases, an ultrasound is used to monitor the health of a developing fetus during pregnancy.

 An ultrasound can be instrumental in detecting the root cause of abnormal bleeding, menstrual issues or pelvic pain.
 During an exam, we can also detect issues such as anomalies, cysts, fibroids, endometrial polyps and cancer.

 Ultrasound is also used for procedures such a sonohysterogram to check for masses inside the uterine cavity and Femvue to see if your fallopian tubes are open.